sst/sst/www/docs/constructs/Function.md

 _Type_ : `string[]`, _defaults to_ `['aws-sdk']`

-A list of modules that should be considered as externals (already available in the runtime).
+A list of modules that should be considered as externals.
+This usually applies to ones that are already available in the runtime or are provided separately as a Lambda Layer.

 ### nodeModules?